 4. In addition to complying with the monomer VOC limits in § 51.7(B)(2) of this Part, the non-monomer VOC content of each resin and gel coat shall not contain more than five percent (5%) by weight of the resin or gel coat.

-If the non-monomer VOC content of a resin or gel coat exceeds five percent (5%), then the excess non-monomer VOC over five percent (5%) would be counted toward the monomer VOC content.
+If the non-monomer VOC content of a resin or gel coat exceeds five percent (5%), then the excess non-monomer VOC over five percent (5%) must be added to the monomer VOC content for that resin or gel coat to calculate the weighted average monomer VOC content in § 51.7(B)(3) of this Part.